jjmaldonis/OdieCode/README.md

     rocks run host compute

 ##Other Notes
 Note that /share seems empty on the compute nodes but the directory apps/ it is actually in there.
-You can check by cd /share/apps followed by ls to see the contents of /share/apps/.
+You can check by `cd /share/apps` followed by `ls` to see the contents of `/share/apps/`.

 You now need to set up the queue.
 Talk to Xing about this if you are having problems - otherwise just use google and look at out past scripts.

 Feng had this in his setup as well, but I havent gotten there yet:
-Parallel jobs:  qsub .pe mpich # of cores submit.sh
+Parallel jobs:  `qsub .pe mpich # of cores submit.sh`